future-proof-iot/RIOT-rs/doc/add_board_support.md

 Currently, each board needs special support in RIOT-rs, as not RIOT's bringup and linking is uses, but Rust stuff.

-## nrf52840 based
+## nrf528xx based

 This is fairly straight forward.
-Currently, RIOT-rs doesn't do anything with peripherals itself (only through the riot-wrappers), so all nrf52840 based should work with the same code, apart from flashing.
+Currently, RIOT-rs doesn't do anything with peripherals itself (only through the riot-wrappers), so all nrf528xx based should work with the same code, apart from flashing.

+1. choose a suitable base board (nrf52dk for nrf52832 based board, nrf52840dk
+   for nrf52840)
-1. copy `src/riot-rs-boards/nrf52840dk` to `src/riot-rs-boards/<board>`
+1. copy `src/riot-rs-boards/<base board>` to `src/riot-rs-boards/<board>`
-1. replace all nrf52840dk in string literals with the new board name
+1. replace all base board names in string literals with the new board name
 1. add the new board to the features at src/riot-rs-boards/Cargo.toml, e.g.,

         new_board = { optional=true, path="new_board" }